IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 ## Observations

 {% hint style="tip" %}
-- **No special code needed**, just the code with your favorite language
+- **No special code needed**.
+Just code with your favorite language.
   - By convention, the `main` function is called _(you can always alias "main" to any function in your `.js` file)_.
 - **No build step**: Runtimes for all supported languages are already deployed in IBM Cloud Function server clusters waiting for your function to be invoked.
 - The **NodeJS runtime was inferred** via the function's `.js` extension.
 ICF will always use the latest supported NodeJS runtime version unless you explicitly set another version with the `--kind` flag _(not discussed in this course)_.